General IP FAQs

 It is fairly straightforward to file a copyright application yourself, although there are some nuances in terms of which form is appropriate to file for which work, which a lawyer would understand.
 There is more information at https://www.copyright.gov/help/faq/faq-register.html.
-As of August, 2017, it costs between $35 and $55 to file a copyright application.
+It costs between $65 and $45 to file a copyright application.
 Applications are currently taking about 8 months to issue.

 No. Although if you change your content at all, you may have to file an additional copyright application.

 Do I have to put a copyright notice (©), the year of copyright and “all rights reserved” on my work in order to protect it?